 As a professional driver, you should list your driver's license under the “Licenses and Certifications” section of your resume.
 This section is typically found towards the end of the resume and can also include any other licenses or certifications that you have earned.

 For those applying for a driving job, your safety record and years of driving experience are required.
 They should appear earlier on your resume, since such information significantly influences hiring decisions for such jobs. (for example, in your Profile Summary)

 Ensure you are familiar with the categories of licenses and what kind of license makes you eligible to drive what kind of car.
 This puts you on the same page with your prospective employer, and you can be sure you are eligible for the job you are applying.

 If you have any additional endorsements on your driver's license, such as a hazardous materials (HAZMAT) endorsement or a passenger endorsement, you should mention them on your resume.
 These endorsements can demonstrate your ability to operate certain vehicles or transport specific materials, which may be relevant to the position.

 - Driver's License: Commercial Driver's License (CDL), License No. 1234567, Expiration Date: 12/31/2024

 What not to state

 You should be careful about adding extra information to your resume as a voluminous resume could put off hiring managers.
-Be caution about including sensitive information.
+Be cautious about including sensitive information.
 Your driver’s license number is one such sensitive piece of information.
-Your identity could easily be stolen if such information is revealed and you never know where your resume is going.
+Your identity could easily be stolen if such information is revealed, and you never know where your resume is going.

 Remember only to state your driver's license if it is relevant to the job you are applying for.
 When stating your license information, never write your license number on your resume.
 Your prospective employer should contact you if such information is necessary.
 The same goes for stating references, where you do not state the names of the referee.